home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 ### Diagnostics

 The diagnostics file is a JSON file and includes a `data` section with the details for this integration.
 The file can be viewed with any text editor[^4].
-The data section has upto 6 major subsections which reflects how the integration is setup and data is used.
+The data section has up to 6 major subsections which reflects how the integration is set up and data is used.

 When new features are requested or firmware is upgraded, it can happen that existing test fixtures no longer cover all test cases and new ones are needed.
 It may happen you are requested to provide data for such test fixtures.
 The diagnostics report can provide the needed information to build such test fixtures.
-By default the diagnostics report does not include this data.
+By default, the diagnostics report does not include this data.
 To include the test fixture data, enable this option in the integration [configure](#configure) menu.
 When this option is enabled, the creation of the diagnostic report may take longer as it will perform a scan of the Envoy.
 When done creating the report, clear the option to prevent this delay the next time a diagnostic report is created.
-The option has no impact on the integrations performance, only on the time it takes to create the report.
+The option has no impact on the integration's performance, only on the time it takes to create the report.

 Below the 6 subsections, each collapsed.